echeran/smile-of-murugan/webbook/chapter02.md

-and in such medieval texts as the *Nantikkalampakam* (anonymous, of the time of Pallava Nandivarman III, 846-869; historically a reliable text), the *pāṇar* are compared with *pēy,* “the devils, the demons", and with *nay*, "the dogs".
+and in such medieval texts as the *Nantikkalampakam* (anonymous, of the time of Pallava Nandivarman III, 846-869; historically a reliable text), the *pāṇar* are compared with *pēy,* “the devils, the demons", and with *nāy*, "the dogs".

 *kūttar*
 : were dancing minstrels, performers of choral dramas (a